-Okay, so we know that strictly speaking this isn’t a 30L backpack… but, at 28L, The North Face Borealis Backpack is pretty close – and we love it so much we just had to include it.
+This isn’t exactly a 30L backpack… but, at 28L, The North Face Borealis Backpack is very close – and we love it so much we just had to include it.

 This bag is ideal for commuters in need of a bag that won’t pack in on them after a few weeks of heavy use.
-Constructed of high-end polyester and ripstop nylon, and with a water-repellent finish to boot, this bag is way more durable than your average high street bag.
+Constructed of high-end polyester and ripstop nylon, and with a water-repellent finish to boot, this bag is way more durable than your average city bag.

 On the exterior, you have a fleece-lined stash pocket for sensitive objects, dual water bottle holders, plus elastic on the front that can easily hold an extra layer.
 We wish there were a couple of external attachment points, such as some molle webbing, but we guess you can’t have it all.
 Plus, all these storage options have made this bag slightly heavier than some of the others we’ve looked at.

 It’s also extremely comfortable thanks to the great padding on the back panel and shoulder straps, and it features waist and sternum straps to help spread your load evenly.